 What is a Plate Heat Exchanger, and How Does It Work?

-Plate heat exchangers are essential equipment in many crucial industrial processes, so it is vital to keep them running smoothly.
+Gasketed heat exchangers are essential equipment in many crucial industrial processes, so it is vital to keep them running smoothly.

 A PHE is used to transfer heat between two fluids.
 The fluids pass through separate plates, which are then in close contact.
 This allows the heat to be transferred efficiently between the two fluids.